nf-core/funcscan/paper/paper.md

 ---
-title: 'nf-core/funcscan: A Nextflow pipeline to identify the biosynthetic potential and resistome of bacterial (meta)genomes'
+title: "nf-core/funcscan: A Nextflow pipeline to identify the biosynthetic potential and resistome of bacterial (meta)genomes"
 tags:
   - nf-core
   - nextflow
+  - pipeline
+  - bioinformatics
   - AMP
   - AMR
   - antibiotic-resistance